Michael Ryan

 Dr. Ryan has lectured and conducted research in Algeria, Barbados, Brazil, Bulgaria, Cameroon, China, Colombia, Croatia, the Dominican Republic, Egypt, Germany, India, Jordan, Kenya, Malaysia, New Zealand, Nigeria, Peru, the Palestinian Territories, the Philippines, Singapore, South Africa, South Korea, Taiwan, Tanzania, Thailand, Uganda, the United Arab Emirates, and in Geneva.

 In the McDonough School of Business, he advises the global business team experiences of the Executive MBAs in Seoul, the MBAs in Sao Paulo and in Singapore, and the MS Management students in Singapore.
-He thereby organizes curriculum-integrative Master student projects focused on strategy, organization, and institutions through international research in collaborations with companies in Sao Paulo such as Embraer, Havaianas, and food products entrepreneurs, in Seoul with companies such as Costco, General Motors, and tech entrepreneurs, and in Singapore with companies such as 3M, FedEx, and Smart City tech entrepreneurs.
+He thereby organizes curriculum-integrative Master student projects focused on strategy, organization, and institutions through international research in collaborations with companies in Sao Paulo such as Embraer, Havaianas, and food products entrepreneurs, in Seoul with companies such as Costco, General Motors, and tech entrepreneurs, and in Singapore with companies such as FedEx, Hitachi, and Smart City tech entrepreneurs.

 Executive MBA students conclude their degree program with global capstone projects articulated by and designed by the students with advice and supervision from Dr. Ryan.
-Each spring, he supervises about a dozen EMBA global capstone projects regarding diverse global business strategy challenges and opportunities such as wind energy in Kenya, hydrogen energy production in Egypt, waste management in Beirut, manufacturing supply chains in China and Southeast Asia, and premium coffee export in Colombia.
+Each spring, he supervises EMBA global capstone projects regarding diverse global business strategy challenges and opportunities such as wind energy in Kenya, hydrogen energy production in Egypt, waste management in Beirut, manufacturing supply chains in China and Southeast Asia, and premium coffee export in Colombia.

 Dr. Ryan studies developing and emerging economy institutions.
 He contributed in 2021 an article to American Review of Public Administration regarding collaborative network governance by public administrators of international donors, international nongovernmental organizations, and domestic civil society groups for HIV/AIDS action based on field research in Uganda.
 He edited a special issue of Business Ethics Quarterly in 2005 concerning the biomedical innovation process, patent policies, and access to HIV/AIDS medicines.